AmirFaridi-2002/UTM/README.md

 # UTM
-An attempt to implement the Universal Turing Machine
+A simple implementation of Univarsal Turing Machine